 The White Horse of Hanover appeared on the Royal Coat of Arms through the reigns of Georges I, II and II.
 When Queen Victoria ascended to the throne it ended the personal union between the United Kingdom and Hanover and the horse was removed.
 This wonderful coin revives that exciting herald in a breathtaking way that is the equal to each entry in the incredibly popular Queen’s Beasts series that has come before it.
 Between the expected demand by both coin collectors and gold buyers, we don’t expect our supply to last long.
 Don’t miss out; reserve this magnificent coin for your collection today!

 LATEST RELEASE IN QUEEN’S BEASTS SERIES – The White Horse of Hanover coin is the ninth release in The Royal Mint’s Queen’s Beasts uncirculated series.
 This powerful stallion creature rears over the shield of George I. The coin’s obverse features the effigy of Queen Elizabeth II.

-STRUCK IN HIGHLY PURE GOLD – Each of these Queen’s Beasts White Horse of Hanover Coins are struck in a quarter ounce of 99.99% pure gold and measure 22 mm in diameter.
+STRUCK IN HIGHLY PURE GOLD – Each of these Queen’s Beasts White Horse of Hanover Coins are struck in one ounce of 99.99% pure gold and measure 32.69 mm in diameter.

-LEGAL TENDER – These 2020 Great Britain Quarter-Ounce Gold Queen’s Beasts White Horse of Hanover Coins are £25 (twenty-five pounds) legal tender in the United Kingdom.
+LEGAL TENDER – These 2020 Great Britain One-Ounce Gold Queen’s Beasts White Horse of Hanover Coins are £100 (one hundred pounds) legal tender in the United Kingdom.